How Listings Are Found

 How Trust Signals Are Handled

 Verification notes, accreditation language, conference participation, and explicit medical oversight are treated as trust signals, not as guarantees.
-They help visitors understand what a provider claims publicly, but users should still verify details directly with the provider.
+They help visitors understand what a provider claims publicly, but they do not replace direct verification of suitability, clinician involvement, contraindications, or risk.

 How Corrections And Claims Work